-The purpose of the below is to set out the standard terms of engagement, on the basis of which we accept instructions from, and undertake work for, our clients.
+The purpose of this document is to set out the standard terms of engagement, on the basis of which we accept instructions from, and undertake work for, our clients.
 These terms will govern the professional relationship in the absence of any supplementary or overriding contractual arrangements.
 If you have any questions or concerns about these terms, you should clarify them with us before proceeding to instruct us.
-This is important because any instructions that we receive from you are only accepted contractually on the basis that you have read, understood and accepted our general Terms of Engagement.
+This is important because any instructions that we receive from you are only accepted contractually on the basis that you have read, understood and accepted our general Terms of Engagement

 We are one of the leading firms of intellectual property specialists in Australasia.
 We act for local and foreign corporate clients, investors, funded start-ups, cooperative research centres, and research institutes that are serious about their intellectual property and are in a position to exploit it.
 Our aim is to enhance the businesses of our clients and to maximise their competitive advantage by assisting them strategically to capture, develop and commercially exploit their intellectual assets.
 To do this, we employ the best staff available at every level within our organisation.
 Our charges generally reflect the level of professional expertise that we provide and the value that we add to our clients’ businesses.

 We may not accept instructions if we perceive either that we would not be able to add significant value to a prospective client’s business, or that a prospective client is not in a position to pay charges commensurate with the quality of service we provide.
 Through this “win-win” philosophy, we are better able to provide the highest possible levels of service and advice to those clients that we do take on.

 Principal Responsible for each Client